-It obviously helps that they’ve taken the first couple of games, however, the Lightning are right at the top of the title contenders.
-They feature odds of +300 to win it all again, only behind Colorado at +125.
+It obviously helps that they’ve taken the first couple of games; however, the Lightning are right at the top of the title contenders.
+They feature odds of +300 to win it all again, behind only Colorado at +125.

 North Division Final

 The North Division was the last to get started in the second round because of the extended opening-round series with Montreal and Toronto.

 The Canadiens took their momentum from that series to this round and won the first game against the Winnipeg Jets.
 Montreal earned the victory 5-3, but most of the discussion directly after the game was about the hit in the final seconds.

 The Jets’ Mark Scheifele flattened Montreal’s Jake Evans, who was forced to leave on a stretcher.
 This should mean an even more intense second tilt with lots of hitting throughout.

 The betting odds for Friday’s game couldn’t get much closer, according to FanDuel WV.

 Winnipeg is the slightest favorite at home, with odds of -118.
 The Canadiens are listed at +100 to take a 2-0 lead in the series.